saltyshiomix/viteron/examples/with-javascript/README.md

 # with yarn
 $ yarn create nextron-app my-app --example with-javascript

-# with pnpx
-$ pnpx create-nextron-app my-app --example with-javascript
 ```

 ### Install Dependencies

 ```
 $ cd my-app

-# using yarn or npm
 $ yarn (or `npm install`)

-# using pnpm
-$ pnpm install --shamefully-hoist
 ```

 ### Use it